onyx-platform/onyx/doc/design/proposals/windowing.md

 "enough" segments in each pane.
 We should provide a configuration switch to not use panes.
 This configuration option can be a secondary feature, though.

+### Windowing API characteristics

+Onyx's windowing API should:

+- Be a low-level data structure that Continuous Query Language (CQL) can compile to
+- Support fixed (tumbling), sliding, session, and global windows.
+- Provide enough expressivity for the window to be created by features of the data itself
+- Support time-based windows (event timestamps, processing timestamps) and "tuple-based" windows (e.g. window of n tuples)
+- Support punctuation, timer-based, external event, and watermark triggers
+- Allow triggers to compose
+- Be internally optimized to use panes
+- Allow expression of predicates for when a segment should enter and exit a window
+- Allow triggers to be reused across different windows
+- Support incremental aggregation for things like sums
+- Support buffered aggregation for things like windowed joins where all the data for a window is needed
+- Provide *some* support for load shedding in the case of aggregation where data must be buffered